Unique Salonga

-Unique Torralba Salonga (born April 26, 2000) is a Filipino singer-songwriter and musician.
-He started his career as the vocalist and founding frontman of IV of Spades.
-He left the band in 2018 to focus on a solo career and rejoined the group in 2025.
+Unique Torralba Salonga (born April 26, 2000) is a Filipino singer-songwriter, musician and producer.
+He is best known as the lead vocalist and rhythm guitarist of the funk rock band IV of Spades.
+He left the band to focus on a solo career and released his first studio album Grandma in 2018, and has since recorded and released two more studio albums.
+His latest and third studio album Daisy, was released on September 29, 2023.
+He later rejoined and reunited with the band in 2025.